 Specifically For Kids

-I made these specifically for children to have available in their backpack if an emergency happened at the school.
+I made these specifically for children to have available in their backpacks if an emergency happened at the school.
 I have heard and read about lockdowns at school.
 I want every child in the world to have a short-term survival kit for kids.
 Just start gathering items for your kid’s backpacks now.

 Short-term Survival Kit